zoie0312/CoffeeShop-ERP/README.md

 ---

-*This project is a prototype created for demonstration purposes.*
+*This project is a demonstration of a comprehensive coffee shop management system with a modern, responsive interface.*